core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 In the registry the column "Content-Type" is called "Media type" and the column "Content Coding" is called "Encoding". [^remove]
+[^remove]: This paragraph to be removed by RFC editor.

 ## CoAP Pubsub Parameters ## {#iana-coap-pubsub-parameters}